modelica/MAP-Lang_ProjectRules/MAP-LANG-ProjectRules.md

 The Project Deputy has to support the Project Leader and to stand in for the Project Leader whenever the Project Leader is unable to fulfill his/her duties.

-Whenever a major issue arises where no consensus (based on a qualified majority) can be found within MAP-LANG, the Project Leader has to ask the MA Board for advice or a decision.
+Whenever a major issue arises where no consensus (based on a qualified majority) can be found within MAP-Lang, the Project Leader has to ask the MA Board for advice or a decision.
 Failing this, the Project Members can (based on a qualified majority) ask the MA Board to trigger an extraordinary election for the Project Leader/Deputy.

 ### Voting
 Voting is performed by all Project Members according to §14 of the MA Bylaws, but with a quorum of 7 Project Members.